- Aaron Bangor

 Katie is on the Board of Directors of Knowbility and is on the W3C’s Advisory Committee as Knowbility’s representative.

 WCAG 1.0 was just 2 years old when Kurt began his accessibility career by assisting with resolution of a Lainey Feingold structured settlement and subsequently establishing an enterprise-wide accessibility program at JP Morgan Chase & Co.
 Since then, Kurt has assisted numerous organizations like Indeed, State Farm, Ally Bank, Home Shopping Network, Wells Fargo, Toys R Us, Hilton, Texas State Democratic Party, and government agencies to create accessible and inclusive applications, develop accessibility programs, and incorporate accessibility into their culture.

-Kurt has judged Knowbility’s OpenAir competitions, been an invited to speak at several CSUN conventions, and has instructed at AccessU.
+Kurt has judged Knowbility’s AIR competitions, been an invited to speak at several CSUN conventions, and has instructed at AccessU.
 He has also been a member of the W3C WCAG Working Group as well as the Cognitive and Learning Disabilities Task Force.
 A recent transplant from eastern Pennsylvania, his spare time is spent exploring Texas (the place is really big!), and hiking with his wife Marci and Howie, the occasionally social dog.

 Lewis holds a bachelor’s degree in Biology from Prescott College which does little to explain how he managed to find himself working in web accessibility.

 I am driven by my passion to help others.
 This passion has been expressed in my two sub-passions of digital accessibility and teaching/training.

 Digital accessibility is both my primary hobby and my day job.
 Whenever given the opportunity I evangelize and build empathy in others about digital inclusion.